noizy-sthlm/infisical-tutorial/scenario/section1/exposed.md

 ## Create the Node.js Application

 First, make sure that `npm` is installed.
-In this Killercoda tutoral, you can click below.

 ```
 # It will take some time to install